Studying for the MCAT doesn’t come cheap.

 Ultimately, you can use the free MCAT exams for the first month of studying to give you an overall feel and familiarity with the actual test before you pay for anything.

 If you think you need more than what a free MCAT practice test can offer, be ready to shell out some cash.
-The best MCAT prep courses can also help you prepare for the exams.
 Either way, use every resource available to the fullest and maximize every opportunity to practice for your MCAT exam.